-This can be more easily achieved with an automated patching solution, like live patching.
+This can be more easily achieved with an automated patching solution, like KernelCare Enterprise.

-Live patching tools like KernelCare Enterprise can automatically download and apply patches to the kernel whenever they are available.
+KernelCare Enterprise is a live patching tool that can automatically download and apply patches to the kernel whenever they are available.
 It streamlines and simplifies the patching procedure, allowing teams to automate regular vulnerability patching effectively.
 Automated patching also enables quicker responses to emerging threats, ensuring that vulnerabilities are addressed promptly.